 Texas OneGulf has built the capacity to support our mission, vision and goals through the formation of the Texas OneGulf Network of Experts (TONE).
-These are the individuals with the necessary expertise in marine science, human health, social sciences, economics, law and policy, that are committed to the interdisciplinary work to further our mission and vision.
-The TONE consists of 160+ scientists, policy experts and researchers that represent the body of expertise and capacity to address long-term issues affecting the health and productivity of the Gulf, as well as the opportunity to develop a group of rapid responders to emergencies that threaten the health and safety of Texans.
-Ultimately, the TONE is the interdisciplinary unit that will perform the assessment, research, and synthesis activities that enable Texas OneGulf to meet its' mission, vision and goals.
+These are the individuals with the necessary expertise in marine science, human health, social sciences, economics, law and policy that are committed to advancing our interdisciplinary work.
+The TONE consists of 150+ scientists, policy experts and researchers that represent the body of expertise and capacity to address long-term issues affecting the health and productivity of the Gulf, as well as the opportunity to develop a group of rapid responders to emergencies that threaten the health and safety of Texans.